The Miracle of Morgan's Creek: Release

-The Miracle of Morgan's Creek was in production from October 21 to December 23, 1942, with additional scenes shot on February 25, 1943.
-Outdoor scenes were shot at the Paramount Ranch in Agoura, California.
+Box office

 The film premiered at New York's Paramount Theatre on January 19, 1944.
 To promote the film, Paramount aired a 20-minute preview on the some 400 television sets then in use in New York City on March 21, 1944, with stills from the film, narration by Eddie Bracken and an interview with Diana Lynn.
 Paramount asked reviewers not to reveal the ending to avoid spoiling it for those who had not yet seen the film.
 It is believed that Sturges also withheld the ending from the Hays Office.